Are you in charge of improving your ROI and looking for the best tools for the job?

-HubSpot offers services within four “hubs” – each of these hubs has a different set of features, and pricing will vary depending on a few different factors.
+HubSpot offers services within its “hubs” – each of these hubs has a different set of features, and pricing will vary depending on a few different factors.

-HubSpot’s four hubs and the features for their professional packages are:
+HubSpot’s hubs and the features for their professional packages include:

-- HubSpot Marketing Hub: In addition to premium versions of their free tools, the marketing hub includes analytics dashboards, blog and content creation tools, landing pages, marketing automation, SEO tools, social media tools, plus 30 other features.
+- HubSpot Marketing Hub: In addition to premium versions of their free tools, the marketing hub includes analytics dashboards, blog and content creation tools, landing pages, marketing automation, multi-touch revenue attribution, partitioning, SEO tools, social media tools, plus 30 other features.